 - Display Builder – Either a company that fabricates (builds) displays or a show worker capable of fabricating displays.

-- Exhibit Designer / Producer - Company responsible for designing and constructing exhibit booths.
+- Exhibit Designer/Producer - Company responsible for designing and constructing exhibitor experiences and booths.

 - Exhibit Service Contractor – A company hired by show management to be the exclusive provider of materials and services to a trade show and/or its exhibitors.
 Also known as: Exposition Service Contractor, Full Service Contractor, General Contractor, General Service Contractor, Official Contractor or Official Service Provider.